smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 ### Background

 SDL can require a service must be protected in the `smartdevicelink.ini` file by a configuration `ForceProtectedService`.
-It can validate and deny the start service request.
+It can validate and deny the start service request with encryption bit not set if the service number is listed under `ForceProtectedService`.
 However, it cannot start a protected service by itself.
-The application side shall initiate a protected service.
+The application side (the mobile proxy) shall initiate a protected service by sending a `StartService` request with encryption bit set.

-Currently, SDL Android API `SdlProxyBase.startProtectedRPCService` supports start a protected RPC service.
-SDL can keep the existing un-encrypted service open and running at the same time of starting enable the encrypted service.
+Currently, SDL Android API `SdlProxyBase.startProtectedRPCService` supports starting a protected RPC service.
+SDL can keep the existing un-encrypted service open and running at the same time as starting the enable of encrypted service.
 It does not need to stop the RPC service before `startProtectedRPCService`.

-SDL Android also supports setting a RPC message as encrypted or unencrypted with API `RPCStruct.setPayloadProtected(Boolean)`.
-Without any mobile proxy and SDL core change, android mobile apps and the SDL can send/receive both encrypted and unencrypted messages (include requests/responses/notifications) in the same protected RPC service.
+SDL Android also supports setting an RPC message as encrypted or unencrypted with API `RPCStruct.setPayloadProtected(Boolean)`.
+Without any mobile proxy and SDL core change, android mobile apps and SDL can send/receive both encrypted and unencrypted messages (include requests/responses/notifications) in the same protected RPC service.

+It is an undocumented implementation that the SDL protocol allows sending a `StartService` control message with encryption bit set or not set on a service that has started already.
+This proposal is to update the protocol spec to allow sending a `StartService` for a service that has already been started, but now the encryption bit set should work.

 ### Mobile app change
-A mobile application shall start/restart RPC service 7 with encryption enabled (by app itself or by SDL proxy, either at certain stage after app registration or when the app is activated in HMI by the driver or just before sending the first RPC message that needs encryption).
+A mobile application only shall adopt a security library from an OEM if it uses any RPC that requires encryption in the policy for that OEM.
+The mobile proxy and the security library shall take care of the encryption and decryption.
+There shall be no other burden of work for app developers.

 ### Mobile API change
 We add a new Boolean parameter to the existing `PermissionItem` data type.
 A list of `PermissionItem` will be received by the app via `OnPermissionsChange` notification, so that the app side knows which RPCs need protection.
+Please note, to follow the naming conventions, we use `needProtection` in RPC messages and use `need_protection` in policy configuration.
+However, they shall refer to the same thing.

 ```xml
 <struct name="PermissionItem" since="2.0">